-- the Google affiliate that provides the services to you and that processes your information as you use the services - the version of the terms that govern our relationship disclaimer indemnify or indemnity
+• the Google affiliate that provides the services to you and that processes your information as you use the services disclaimer

+• the version of the terms that govern our relationship

 When you're signed out, your country version is determined by the location where you're using Google services.
 If you have an account, you can sign in and view these terms to see the country associated with it.